What "siloed" actually costs

 The Fundraising Squeeze: Why the Problem Isn't Effort, It's Information

-That’s the base development teams are fundraising from right now.
-Layer on the workforce reality, voluntary turnover in the non-profit sector running well above the broader labor market, and federal funding pressure that’s become a live variable for organizations that weren’t planning for it eighteen months ago.
+That's the base development teams are fundraising from right now.
+Layer on the workforce reality, with voluntary turnover in the non-profit sector running well above the broader labor market, and federal funding pressure that's become a live variable for organizations that weren't planning for it eighteen months ago.

 The personalization gap is really a data gap